XP-NETWORK/documentation/docs/home.md

 We are a _team_ of dedicated blockchain enthusiasts working on unifying the NFT ecosystem across different network protocols, programming, and smart contract languages, as well as token standards.
 Our team comprises:

-- Bright business leaders and visionaries
+- Bright business leaders and visionaries.
-- Experienced blockchain, backend, and frontend developers
+- Experienced blockchain, backend, and frontend developers.
-- Shrewd security and DevOps professionals
+- Shrewd security and DevOps professionals.
-- Talented graphic designers
+- Talented graphic designers.
 - Numerous blockchain technology advocates who are helping us reach and hear every community member supporting the project.

 **What we do**